hhhuang/mpd_player/README.md

 This is an audiophile music player based on the [MPD](https://www.musicpd.org) protocol.
 The player will suggest the relevant albums and artists to the user based the playback log.
-A knowledge base built on the top of [All Music Guide](https://www.allmusic.com) is employed to peformance the recommendation as a task of knowledge base completion.
+A knowledge base built on the top of [All Music Guide](https://www.allmusic.com) is employed to perform the recommendation as a task of knowledge base completion.

 ## Key Features
 * Friendly with a large number of albums.
 The player has been tested with a collection more than 2,000 CDs.